-If you are experiencing breast asymmetry, sagging, or if you have noticed that your nipples point downward, a breast lift may be on your list of goals for the near future.
+If you are experiencing breast asymmetry, sagging, or if you have noticed that your nipples point downward, a breast lift can be an excellent option for you to enhance your appearance and confidence.

-However, as with any surgical procedure, you may have questions concerning a breast augmentation via breast lift.
-Some of these questions may concern the risks of a breast lift procedure, is a breast lift dangerous, what are some of the potential complications that could arise, and others.
+However, as with any surgical procedure, you may have questions concerning the potential risks of a breast lift procedure or any complications that could arise.

-The good news is that according to the American Society of Plastic Surgeons, breast lift surgery is actually an extremely safe series of cosmetic procedures with minimal risks.
-In this blog we will be addressing the potential risks, side effects, and rare complications that may accompany a breast lift.
+The good news is that according to the American Society of Plastic Surgeons, breast lift surgery is a very safe cosmetic procedure with minimal risks.
+Below we address the potential risks, side effects, and rare complications that may accompany a breast lift.

 What is a Breast Lift?

 Breast lift surgery is a cosmetic procedure designed to enhance the shape, firmness, and youthful appearance of the breast as well as elevate them to a more suitable position.

 You may also hear a breast lift be referred to as a mastopexy – a treatment that can reposition and resize the nipple-areolar complex to be in better proportion with the breasts.

 Who a Breast Lift is for